Specialize in Executive Leadership

 Spring Hill College is accredited by the SACSCOC and is seeking Commission on Collegiate Nursing Education (CCNE) accreditation for the online MSN.*

-Yes, you can choose from three career tracks: clinical nurse leadership, nursing education and executive leadership.
+Yes, you can choose from two career tracks: nursing education and executive leadership.

-You will be prepared to take the CNL or nurse educator exam, both of which are national tests.
+You will be prepared to take the CNL exam.